-It doesn’t really make much difference.
-For commercial purposes we can’t waste the customer’s time, so we chose # 1.
+It doesn’t make much difference.
+For commercial purposes, we can’t waste the customer’s time, so we chose # 1.
 You did dab a spot of white paint on each flywheel mark, didn’t you?

 According to BMW, the engine must be cold.
-The /2 and earlier often had unstable heads and the valve adjustment would/could change easily with temperature.
+The /2 and earlier often had unstable heads, and the valve adjustment would/could change easily with temperature.
 If your /5, or later engine, is healthy, it matters none of it is hot or cold.
 The settings will be virtually the same.
-These heads are stable and the temperature isn’t important.
+These heads are stable, and the temperature isn’t important.
 If you find a difference of more than .002″, then I would want to know why.
 If you doubt this assertion that temperature isn’t a factor, prove it to yourself.
-When you return from a ride, remove a valve cover and check the valve setting.
-After it cools off, check it again.
+When you return from a ride, remove a valve cover, and check the valve setting.
+After it cools off, recheck it.

 Most of this procedure is for checking BMW valve lash (clearance) for the first time.